s4ke/Master-Thesis/src/md/041-futures.md

 In a distributed environment, this gives us a communication scheme with messages going through the master node only if it is needed -- similar to what is shown in the trace visualisation in Fig. \ref{fig:withFutures}.
+This is because only the handles to the data that are passed through the master node, while all communication of actual data can happen between the actual nodes.

 One especially elegant aspect of the definition of our Future type class is that we can specify the type of `Future` to be used per backend with full interoperability between code using different backends, without even